techfolios/template-old/projects/project-3.md

   <img class="ui image" src="../images/kart">
 </div>

-<a href="https://juliepaasporet.wixsite.com/juliepaasporet">Here </a> you can see the webpage:
+<a href="https://juliepaasporet.wixsite.com/juliepaasporet">Here </a> you can see the webpage.